Linuxfabrik/monitoring-plugins/check-plugins/procs/README.rst

       --command COMMAND     Filter: Search only for processes starting with COMMAND, for example `bash` (without path, case- insensitive).
-      -c CRIT, --critical CRIT
-                            Threshold for the number of processes.
+      -c, --critical CRIT   Threshold for the number of processes.
 Type: None or Range.
 Default: None
       --critical-mem CRIT_MEM
                             Threshold for memory usage, in bytes.
 Type: None or